 - 2 small Kaffir lime leaves torn

-- 1 tbsp finely chopped basil leaves I have used Thai basil leaves ( refer post)
+- 1 tablespoon finely chopped basil leaves I have used Thai basil leaves ( refer post)

 - Heat a heavy bottomed pan with oil.